Ten ways you’re sabotaging your own job search without knowing it

 Oh, and lying on your resume about having a skill (that you don’t have) that actually is relevant to the job is far worse.
 That’s why companies often have three-month probationary periods for new hires.
 Not only will your new (soon-to-be-ex) boss dislike you, they’ll also give you the boot.

-- Make sure that you have lots of offensive or unintelligent pictures and posts online that are easily found my social media scans or Google searches.
+- Make sure that you have lots of offensive or unintelligent pictures and posts online that are easily found by social media scans or Google searches.
 Most employers do both of these things before hiring a candidate.
-The recent Jobvite Social Recruiting Survey indicted what they least like to see:
+The recent Workopolis recruiter survey indicated what they least like to see:

 - Always answer the phone with loud music playing a ‘cool’ expression rather than saying ‘hello.’
 (S’up? and Yo!Yo! work great.)
 And make sure to have a witty voice mail message to give callers a chuckle.
 Employers haven’t met you yet, so this call is the first time that they hear your voice.
 Their first mental image of you is just being formed.
 If you don’t sound smart, friendly and professional, they aren’t going to like you very much.

 - Show up late for the job interview.
 Being late tells whoever you’re meeting with that your time is more important that theirs.
 Employers will see it as a sign that you’re either disorganized or that you didn’t care enough to do any research in advance about how long it would take to get there.
 They hate both of those things in potential hires.

 - Once you arrive at the interview, be rude or condescending to the receptionist.
 This is often the first person you meet at a company, and they will meet all of the candidates for the job you’re applying for.
 The hiring manager is going to ask them what they thought of you.
 Usually this will have just been a short, polite, even superficial conversation.
 But if you came across as dismissive or arrogant, your potential employer is going to hear about it and not like you very much.